Wednesday, October 19, 2016

-Ranking The Seasons: The Walking Dead (so far)
+Ranking The Walking Dead Seasons (so far)

 What's your favorite or least-favorite season so far?
 Feel free to share your thoughts in the comments!